dymodi/dymodi.github.io/MLfolds/clustering/Clustering-Summary.md

 <img src="figures/complete-link-weakness.png"  alt="Complete link weakness" height="180">
 </p>

-**Group Average**: is a compromis between Single and Complete Link.
+**Group Average**: is a compromis between single and complete Link.

 **Ward's Method**: Similarity of two clusters is based on the increase in squared error when two clusters are merged.